 We continue to adjust COVID protocols and interactions with local organizations and communities based on international, federal, and local public health information and guidance.
 Our first priority will always be the health and safety of our students, instructors, and those in our host communities.

-Due to degree restrictions, only incoming students in the School of Arts & Sciences, not including BFA, SMFA and NEC combined degree students and participants in the BLAST program, are eligible to apply.
+Due to degree restrictions, only incoming students in the School of Arts & Sciences, not including BFA and SMFA combined degree students and participants in the BLAST program, are eligible to apply.
 We welcome and are proud to have international students in the program each year!
+Your application to the program is not binding, and we encourage all interested students to apply.

 Questions?
 Please contact us.